darrenjw/scala-course/exercises/Stats.md

 ## Practical exercises

+You should selectively choose from this collection of exercises according to your personal interests.

 ### 1. Linear regression modelling

 * Run the [regression example](../examples/C6-Regression/) for the [yacht hydrodynamics dataset](http://archive.ics.uci.edu/ml/datasets/Yacht+Hydrodynamics), and go through the code carefully to understand exactly how it works.